TJBRocker/SQL-Portfolio/8 Week SQL Challenge/Case Study #2 - Pizza Runner/A. Solution.md

 ````
 ![image](https://github.com/TJBRocker/SQL-Portfolio/assets/59825363/64f3e35f-0a78-47f3-97ad-f7ea92a2d4a1)

-### 3. The Pizza Runner team now wants to add an additional ratings system that allows customers to rate their runner, how would you design an additional table for this new dataset - generate a schema for this new table and insert your own data for ratings for each successful customer order between 1 to 5.
-### 4. Using your newly generated table - can you join all of the information together to form a table which has the following information for successful deliveries?
+### 3. Using your newly generated table - can you join all of the information together to form a table which has the following information for successful deliveries?
 	-	customer_id
 	-	order_id
 	-	runner_id